APPLICATION FORM

 If you’re coming on-air with us, we will put you through our studio training, covering everything from our formats, regulations, presentation and how to operate our equipment.

-Everyone learns at a different pace, so we won’t put you on-air until we think you’re ready.
+We know everyone learns at a different pace, so we won’t put you on-air until both you, and we feel you’re ready.

 Tip: If you are listening regularly, you will be able to pick up some of the studio training faster.